hfp/xconfigure/config/libint/README.md

 ## Version&#160;1.x

-For CP2K, LIBINT&#160;1.1.x is required (1.2.x or 2.x cannot be used).
+For CP2K&#160;6.1 (and earlier), LIBINT&#160;1.1.x is required (1.2.x, 2.x, or any later version cannot be used).
 [Download](https://github.com/evaleev/libint/archive/release-1-1-6.tar.gz) and unpack LIBINT and make the configure wrapper scripts available in LIBINT's root folder.
 Please note that the "automake" package is a prerequisite.

 ```bash
 wget --no-check-certificate https://github.com/evaleev/libint/archive/release-1-1-6.tar.gz